aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solversession-procedures-and-functions/gmp_solversession_generatecut.rst

 .. seealso::

     The procedures :aimms:func:`GMP::Instance::SetCallbackAddCut` and :aimms:func:`GMP::Instance::SetCallbackAddLazyConstraint`.
-See Section 16.2 of the Language
+See :doc:`optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/managing-generated-mathematical-program-instances` of the Language
     Reference for more details on how to install a callback procedure to add cuts.